![]() |

 Alcohol is dangerous to your health.
 Drinking can cause car accidents, falls, and drowning.
 It affects your vision, hearing and coordination.
 Long-term, it can cause heart disease, liver damage and memory loss.
-It can make a guy unable to have sex.
+It can make a man unable to have sex.
 If you drink enough alcohol, it can kill you.

 Alcohol can give you bad breath, hangovers, and weight problems (it has lots of calories).